 It is important to note, however, that the new laws provide clarity for volunteer associations in that there is no longer a requirement to appoint and train a responsible officer.

 Resource kit for volunteers

-A special Resource Kit for volunteers was recently developed by Safe Work Australia, in conjunction with the Department of Prime Minister and Cabinet Not-for-Profit Reform Council Working Group, to help volunteers understand what the new WHS laws will mean for them.
+A special Resource Kit for volunteers has been developed by Safe Work Australia, in conjunction with the Department of Prime Minister and Cabinet Not-for-Profit Reform Council Working Group, to help volunteers understand what the new WHS laws will mean for them.
 The Working Group was comprised of representatives from peak volunteer organisations, including Volunteering SA&NT, Uniting Care Australia, Anglicare Australia, The Smith Family, The Red Cross, Scouts Australia, Surf Life Saving Australia, and the Australian Sports Commission.

-For any questions or queries about how you or your organisation might be affected by the new WHS laws, you can contact Safe Work Australia by phoning their Volunteer Assistance Line on +61 2 6240 4990 or emailing email@example.com.
+For any questions or queries about how you or your organisation might be affected by WHS laws, you can contact Safe Work Australia by phoning their Volunteer Assistance Line on +61 2 6240 4990 or emailing email@example.com.

 For more information on the duties for volunteers and volunteer organisations under the WHS laws, you can also contact South Australia's work health and safety regulator, Safe Work SA, by phoning 1300 365 255 or visiting their website.